 - The Wall of Fame committee consists of board members, administration, and education staff.

-- The induction ceremony will be held at the Eaton Rapids Area Chamber of Commerce dinner on May 9th.
+- The induction ceremony will be held at the Eaton Rapids Area Chamber of Commerce dinner in May (TBA).